Azure/Azure-Sentinel/Playbooks/ProofpointTAP/readme.md

 ### Prerequisites in Proofpoint TAP
 To get Proofpoint TAP API credentials follow the instructions:
-1. Login to your Proofpoint TAP dashboard.
+1. Log in to your Proofpoint TAP dashboard.
 2. Click the *Settings* tab.
 3. Click *Connected Applications*.
 4. In the *Name* section, select *Create New Credential*.